BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 The output is the block hash of every block generated.

 > :book: ***What is a coinbase transaction?*** A coinbase is the inputless transaction created when a new block is mined and given to the miner.
 It's how new bitcoins enter the ecosystem.
 The value of coinbase transactions decay over time.
-On the mainnet, it halves every 210,000 transactions and ends entirely with the 6,929,999th block, which is currently predicted for the 22nd century.
+On the mainnet, it halves every 210,000 blocks and ends entirely with the 6,929,999th block, which is currently predicted for the 22nd century.
 As of May 2020, the coinbase reward is 6.25 BTC.

 ### Verify Your Balance